stefannafets5/http-movie-client/README.md

+# C & C++ Http movie client

-#Copyright Springer Robert Stefan 2025
+**Copyright © Springer Robert Stefan, 2025**

-This project is a C and C++ application that interacts with a REST server using command-line input.
+This project is an application that interacts with a REST server using command-line input.
 The client connects via sockets, sends HTTP requests, and displays responses received from the server.